|Come visit "Mariah's Writing Fortress" !

 This contest is open to all E-rated English words, excluding Proper Nouns.
 (Sorry, proper nouns.... ) Each round I will give a category, and you may nominate words throughout the round.
 Here are the rules:

 This is a monthly contest, running for two weeks out of every month.
 It opens on the second Friday of each month at 1 pm, WDC time , and closes on the fourth Friday of the month at 1 pm, WDC time.
 Winners are usually posted within a few days of the end of a round, but always before the new round opens.

 No Word may nominate itself.
 However, any generous member of WDC may nominate any E-rated word, except for proper nouns. (if you have questions on what is and what is not an E-rated word, visit: "Content Rating System (CRS)" )

+To nominate a word, email your entry to me.
+Unless there are different directions in "Round Specific Information," an entry consists of a word and an explanation for your choice.
 (If you would like to link to a static item, that is fine, but most people just write their entries right into the email.)
 You can email me by clicking on the envelope next to my handle at the top of this item.
 This contest is only open to people emailing from their Writing.Com email address.

 As I will be posting the entries in this item each round, your entire entry must be E-rated, not just the word you are nominating.
 I reserve the right to edit out non-E material in entries.
 Thanks!